NaoCoding/Interactive-Fiction-Engine.c/script/script-English.md

 **Approach the Sink**
 ...You stares at your reflection in the mirror, but something feels off.
 You reflection seems blurry, as if a thin mist is lingering behind the glass.
 You reaches out to touch the mirror, but your fingers appear translucent, like wisps of smoke...

+>**I** : What's happening?...
+Why is it so blurry?

+...You try to wipe the mist from the mirror, but the image remains hazy, unable to clearly reflect your face.
+Your eyes grow fearful and confused...

+>**I** : Could it be… am I really…?

+___
+>**A** : (after a moment of thought) "What you just said reminded me...
+I often saw our teacher with cigarettes, he seemed to be heading to the rooftop to smoke."

+**I** : (eagerly) "Really?
+Do you think the teacher might have a key to the rooftop?"

+**A** : "I'm not sure, but I've seen them with some keys heading that way. our teacher usually don’t let students notice these things, but I’ve caught glimpses."

+**I** : (hope reignited) "What should we do then?
+Do you think we can find the key?"

+**A** : (nodding) "It might be in the teachers' office.
+We could find some clues there."

+**I** : (determined) "Alright, I have to try.
+If there’s anything there, it might help me understand what really happened."

+**A** : "I'll wait here for your news.
+If you find something, or need help, just tell me."

+### The teachers' office###

+...You carefully pushes open the office door and looks around.
+Under the dim light, the desk is cluttered with various documents and personal items...

+[Item]
+- A set of keys :In a desk drawer, one labeled “Rooftop”. - Memory Increase 7% & **Backpack**

+- A disciplinary record sheet : Most of the records inside show the teacher changing Ichina's infractions into warnings.

+>**I**: It turns out Ichina really has been bullying classmates, and it looks like the teachers have indeed been covering for her all along.

+**[hideout]**
+...
+Suddenly, the sound of a doorknob turning interrupts my thoughts.
+I urgently look for a hiding spot...

+>**I**: sh**t!
+Quick, find somewhare to hide!
+The teacher is back!

+*Action prompt: Choose a hiding spot within 5 seconds to avoid being discovered.*

+- **Closet** (Successfully hidden, not discovered)
+- **Under the desk**
+ ...